About

 An Immersive Academic Environment

-Courses meet each weekday from 9:30am to 11:30am PST for faculty-led sessions that include lecture, small group discussions, and individual work.
+Courses meet each weekday from 9:00am to 11:00am Pacific Time for faculty-led sessions that include lecture, small group discussions, and individual work.
+Discussion sections, led by Stanford graduate students, meet each weekday from 1:00pm to 2:00pm Pacific Time in smaller groups to dive deeper into topics covered in faculty-led sessions.

 College-Level Workload